dangduong2806/Go-to-local-Baby-Env-Gymnasium-API/Readme.md

-# Simplified Vision-Language Navigation with PPO
+# Simplified Vision-Language Navigation with Deep Q-Learning

 This project is a proof of concept for Vision-Language Navigation (VLN) in `BabyAI-GoToLocal-v0`.
 The agent receives a partial RGB view of its surroundings, a natural-language instruction such as `go to the red ball`, and its current direction.
-It must navigate to the requested object using only three actions:
+It learns action values with Deep Q-Learning and must navigate to the requested object using only three actions:

 <p align="center">
   <img src="images/GoToLocal.gif" alt="Example of the BabyAI-GoToLocal-v0 environment" width="420">